Frequently Asked Questions

 HOW OFTEN WOULD YOU EXPECT TO DEPLOY THE WELL CONTAINMENT SOLUTION LIKE HWCG’S RESPONSE SYSTEM?

-Due to the additional planning and requirements introduced by BSEE after Deepwater Horizon, the likelihood of a blowout has been heavily reduced.
+Due to the additional planning and requirements introduced by BSEE after Macondo, the likelihood of a blowout has been heavily reduced.